DoTheEvo/veeam-prometheus-grafana/README.md

 Without any action the pushed metrics sit on the pushgateway forever.
 [This is intentional.](https://github.com/prometheus/pushgateway/issues/19)<br>
-But to visualize the lack of information coming from the machines there might be some benefit to daily wiping it.
+But to better visualize the lack of information coming from the machines there might be some benefit to daily wiping pushgateway clean.

-For this a simple systemd service and its timer are used.
+For this the dockerhost can have a simple systemd service and timer.

 `pushgateway_wipe.service`
 ```INI